A New Beginning for Newborns

-Are you interested in using these changes ideas to improve children’s health in a population, state or healthcare setting?
+Are you interested in using these change ideas to improve infant health in a population, state or healthcare setting?
 Contact to NICHQ to discuss:

 - Opportunities to identify partners and strategies to get partner buy-in

 - Tools used to track data and enhance collaboration